5 Long Years…

 You see EHCPs advertised as the “golden ticket”.
 If only that were true..
 The process is long and at times it really feels like you are howling into the void.
 We had heard of a few families who had reaped fantastic benefits from their child’s EHCP, with the perfect provision in place and a happy relationship between home and school.
 Unfortunately, that wasn’t the reality for us.

 We applied for an EHC needs assessment, and got refused 4 times, each time the panel was instructed to review.
-We sought the help of a solicitor.
+Then we sought the help of a solicitor.
 We applied for an EHC needs assessment again; it was granted and we were afforded the assessments and the plan itself.

 It was shocking.
 The assessment process was littered with accusational statements about us as parents.
 Not much was written about our daughter’s diagnoses and difficulties.
 We were even accused by a number of professionals of ‘making it all up’.
 What the benefit of doing that would be is still unknown to me!